Setting up my own Mastodon server

 Posted on July 28, 2009.
 Reading time: 4 minutes

 Last night I installed SqueezeCenter (the server software used with Squeezebox's) on my home server, since I want to use it together with SqueezeSlave running on my server.
 That way I can play music from my server while I have a webinterface to control it from all computers on my network.
-For the installation of SqueezeCenter I downloaded the .deb package, since it was going to be installed on my home Ubuntu server.

 Continue reading →